wutsi/wutsi-domain/doc/capabilities/like/README.md

-The `Like` feature is used by reader to express their appreciation of a given link.
+The `Like` feature is used by Readers to express their appreciation of a given Link.

-Readers can be either anonymous or authenticated user, who are initiating their appreciation from a device.
+Readers who can be either anonymous or authenticated user, are initiating their appreciation from a device.

 ![alternative text](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/wutsi/wutsi-domain/main/doc/capabilities/like/model.plantuml)